LeenM444/hashDemoBlockies/README.md

 # Hash Demo using Blockies
 ![MyBlockie](https://github.com/LeenM444/hashDemoBlockies/blob/master/MyBlockie.png)

-I forked Hash Demo from johntango.
-It shows how hashes can be used to create document signatures.
-The Blockies is a pixel representation that makes it easier for the human to recognize particular hashes.
+I forked Hash Demo from johntango who says that it "shows how hashes can be used to create document signatures.
+The Blockies is a pixel representation that makes it easier for the human to recognize particular hashes".

 To make your own: